Orange County Car Accident Lawyer

 Different agencies have different rules.
 Some sheriff’s office records may be legally protected and unavailable without a subpoena.
 Furthermore, if you go to the wrong agency, you hit a dead end.
 You must start the process all over with another agency, and then another one, and then another one, until you find the right one.

-For an Orange County car accident lawyer, the process is usually much easier.
+For a car accident lawyer, the process is usually much easier.
 Furthermore, at RMD Law, we do not charge upfront legal fees in these matters.
 So, the request process is essentially free of charge.
 Basically, we jump through any legal or procedural hoops so you can spend your valuable time doing something else.

 An Orange County Car Accident Lawyer Can Help

 As mentioned earlier, the police report is only a starting point, especially in serious injury crashes.
 At these scenes, first responders are often too busy securing the area and tending to injured victims to spend lots of time writing reports.
 This lack of information is a big problem for victim/plaintiffs.
 They have the burden of proof, and that means they need evidence.
-To obtain it, an Orange County car accident lawyer will often partner with private investigators in areas like:
+To obtain it, an attorney will often partner with private investigators in areas like:

 - Additional Witnesses: For various reasons, some people do not feel comfortable talking to police officers.
 If an investigator or attorney approaches them informally, they are much more willing to talk.
 Furthermore, many people don’t come forward because they only saw part of the accident.
-Their testimony is important as well, and an Orange County car accident lawyer or investigator can find them.
+Their testimony is important as well, and a lawyer or an investigator can find them.